 Words: Most of the commonly used words go back to Proto-Germanic, the ancient German of Roman times that English sprang from.
 The rest are mostly Latin and French, because until about 1600 most new things came from those who spoke Latin or French.

 For most of its history, English was not considered a real language like Latin.
-Latin you learned at school, but English was just something you spoke at home.
+Latin was the language books were written in.
+English was just something you spoke at home.